Cicada Files: Marcus Wanners & “Halfassed Journalism”

 At the demand of Mr. Wanners, I publish his words “in context with no edits.”
 Should Mr. Wanners object to my presentation of his emails, he is welcome to publish them himself.
 I consider myself privileged to publish verbatim Mr. Wanners’ assertion that I engage in “ritualistic doxxing” and “halfassed journalism.”

-One lingering mystery about Mr. Wanners’ involvement with Cicada 3301 is now no longer a mystery to me.
-Many of us were perplexed by the way that 3301 abandoned Mr. Wanners and other members of his brood on their dark web forum.
-Those of us trained in tradecraft wondered at it.
+One abiding mystery about Mr. Wanners’ involvement with the cypherpunk order Cicada 3301 is now resolved.
+Many were perplexed by the way that the elders of 3301 abandoned Mr. Wanners and other members of his brood on their dark web forum.
+Those trained in tradecraft wondered at it.
 Customary practice would bring the relationship to a cordial culmination, and a quit claim would terminate the liaison.
-Such procedures are simply courteous, adapted in the corporate world for obvious reasons, and indicative of a modicum of training.
+Such procedures are simply courteous, adapted in the corporate world for obvious reasons, and indicative of a modicum of professionalism.

-In an absurd Twitter exchange over the prepublication draft excerpt that I mentioned, Mr. Wanners’ character and those of his associates were spotlighted.
-It is understandable that 3301 simply walked away from Mr. Wanners and his colleagues, much as I am now doing, with the publication of this article.
+In an absurd Twitter exchange over the prepublication excerpt that I mentioned, Mr. Wanners’ character and those of his associates were spotlighted.
+It is understandable that the elders of 3301 simply walked away from Mr. Wanners and his colleagues, much as I am now doing, with the publication of this article.

-If Mr. Wanners and his collaborators were packaged for sympathetic public consumption in their recent documentary Great Big Story, we see their actual personas here in their own words with no mediation.
-If I treat them with more courtesy than they deserve, consider that an indicator about me: I am under no compulsion to behave with the same rudeness to which I was subjected.
+If Mr. Wanners and his collaborators were packaged for sympathetic public consumption in their recent documentary Great Big Story, we see their unmediated personas here.
+If I treat them with more cordiality than they deserve, consider that an indicator about me: I am under no compulsion to malign them as they abused me.

-To the degree that Mr. Wanners considered the exercise beneficial to him, he did send me several clarifications.
-Customary practice would entail bidirectional corrections, collaborating to publish an accurate final version.
+To the degree that Mr. Wanners considered our exchange beneficial to him, he did send me several clarifications.
+Customary practice would entail collaboration to produce a final version.
 I realize now that this was never Mr. Wanners’ intention.
-After he understood that I was not stupid enough to be manipulated by him, he engaged in a coordinated attack with his associates.
+After he realized that he could not outmaneuver me, he and his colleagues attacked.

-Mr. Wanners was always on the defensive with me, and I am not sure why.
+Mr. Wanners was always on the offense with me, and I am not sure why.
+Ingrained disdain for a boomer?
+Fear of unmitigated scrutiny?
 It is unfortunate.
 I publish his email verbatim and without redaction, inserting editorial commentary as needed.
 Screenshots are at the end of the piece.

 And with this, amateur-hour begins.